0xBRM/user.js/README.md

 For a user.js with more emphasis on security (occasionally at the cost of functionality, like when you completely disable DOM storage, for instance), and less emphasis on blending in, check [pyllyukko's user.js](https://github.com/pyllyukko/user.js).
 To compare privacy conscious user.js files, use [jm42's compare-user.js](https://github.com/jm42/compare-user.js).

-**Note:** This is my ESR Firefox profile, with not only security-focused settings, but also network related tweaks to squeeze some performance out of it, general performance based settings, amongst other things.